JonathanGrossman/python_basics/02_getting_started.md

 ## [Installing Python](#installing-python)

 Before you can start writing Python code, you need to make sure you have Python installed on your computer.
 Some computers have Python pre-installed and others don't.
-Even if a computer has Python pre-installed, you want to make sure you know which version you have, as Python has versions 2 and 3.
+Even if a computer has Python pre-installed, because Python has versions 2 and 3 available for use, you want to make sure you know which version you have.

 Check whether you have Python installed and which versions by using the terminal.
 You should check for both Python 2 and Python 3.
 Open up a terminal session on your computer and enter `python --version` to check for Python 2 and `python3 --version` to check for Python3.

 ```python
 python --version